gDINESH13/wiki_proto/wiki_old/entries/android.md

-i am an android user
+i am not an android user